FactionsU/UID-Docs/docs/introduction.md

 A faction claims land by chunk, dependent on how much [power](#power) they possess at a rate of 1 chunk per power or at a set amount per faction member when in [DTR](#dtr) mode.
-Within its territory, members of the faction can exclusively build without interference of non-members (configurable through the `/f perms` command).
+Within its territory, members of the faction can exclusively build without interference of non-members (configurable through the `/f set perms` command).
 Your faction's territory is where you can build your base, set your faction's home location, create warp points, and more.

 Claiming territory is performed with the `/f claim` command.

 !!! tip
     Want to see the boundaries of the chunk in which you're standing?
-Use the `/f seechunk` command!
+Use the `/f toggle seechunk` command!

 ## Power